Easy Campfire Safety for Kids and Parents

 Since campfires are an essential part of the family camping experience, campfire safety for kids is an integral part of any camp experience.

-As avid family campers, we’ve talked with our little guy about the dos and don’ts of fire safety many times.
-Here, we’ll go over some ways to instill these safety tips in your family camp experiences.
+As avid family campers, we’ve talked with our son about the dos and don’ts of fire safety many times.

 Go Over the Rules Every Time